dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/socrata.md

 ## Choosing responses to sync

 Click the "Choose responses" button to choose which responses you'd like to sync to Socrata.
 Then, enter a search query and/or add custom filters.
 For example, if you only want to sync responses with a specific status or label, click "Add filter" and select the appropriate options from the dropdowns.
-If you're not sure how to filter the responses you want, see the [Advanced Search](/articles/screendoor/responses/sorting_and_filtering_responses.html#advanced-search) section.
+If you're not sure how to filter the responses you want, [read more about searching for responses here](/articles/screendoor/responses//searching_for_responses.html).

 To sync all responses, just leave everything blank.